pittisl/GreenTrainer/README.md

+# Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation

-# Introduction
+## Introduction
+This is the official code repository for the paper "Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation".
+GreenTrainer adaptively selects the trainable tensors for backpropagation, to achieve user-specific finetuning FLOPs speedup while retaining accuracy.
+GreenTrainer is an extension to LLMs from our previous work [ElasticTrainer](https://github.com/pittisl/ElasticTrainer).

-This is the official code repository for GreenTrainer. **We are still finalizing the code and please stay tuned for the final release**.
+* **We are still cleaning the code for multi-GPU finetuning and please stay tuned for the final release**.

-# Requirements
+## Requirements
 All the experiments are run on Lambda Cloud Instances.
-To install all the packages, run the following command
+To install all the dependencies, run the following command
 ```
 bash requirements.sh
 ```
-# Basic Usage
+## General Usage
 For decoder structures, navigate to `decoder_lm` folder.
-Run the following commands to train
+Run the following commands to finetune

 ```
-bash opt_scitldr.sh # train opt model on scitldr dataset
+bash opt_scitldr.sh # finetune OPT-2.7B model on scitldr dataset
-bash opt_dialogsum.sh # train opt model on scitldr dataset
+bash opt_dialogsum.sh # finetune OPT-2.7B model on scitldr dataset
 ```

 or pass specific configurations to main.py

 ```
 # GreenTrainer-0.5
-python3 main.py --model_name $MODEL_NAME \
+python3 main.py --model_name facebook/opt-2.7b \
                 --dataset_name scitldr \
                 --scheme green_trainer \
                 --max_input_length 512 \